 Ideally, you should use a staging website whenever you have to:

 - Update WordPress versions.
 Major WordPress updates may not play nicely with your plugins and themes, so it’s a good idea to take them for a spin on a staging site.
+It’s also important to know how to roll back your WordPress version if needed.

 - Update multiple plugins and themes.
 If you’re updating several tools at once, it’s in your best interest to do so on a staging site to mitigate risk.